Port Hope 8 case: Hoffman and van Haarlem on the stand

 Hoffman took to the stand to testify that he spent the night of 18 October 1978 in Kitchener repairing the door to the Satan's Choice clubhouse that had been kicked in by the police on a raid to look for drugs (none were found).
 Hoffman testified that he went home at about 10:30 pm and was woken up at about 2:00 am by Comeau, Blaker and Sauvé as Comeau had been shot in the arm.
-Meinhardt during his cross-examination of Hoffman was able to have admit that he had been the treasurer of Satan's Choice Kitchener chapter from the fall of 1967 onward, and that all of the witnesses who testified that he was in Kitchener on 18 October were fellow members of his chapter.
+Meinhardt during his cross-examination of Hoffman was able to have him admit that he had been the treasurer of Satan's Choice Kitchener chapter from the fall of 1967 onward, and that all of the witnesses who testified that he was in Kitchener on 18 October were fellow members of his chapter.
 Meinhardt brought up that Mitchell, Stewart, Cotgrave, Thompson and Foote had all testified that they had seen him at the Queen's Hotel on the night of the murder in an attempt to break his alibi as Meinhardt made much that only men with criminal records had testified that Hoffman was in Kitchener.
 Seven witnesses collaborated Hoffman's alibi with all having testified that they Hoffman was at work until about 10: 30 pm on 18 October 1978.
 During the cross-examination of Hoffman's alibi witnesses, Meinhardt made much of the fact that Hoffman's witnesses had criminal records, and he advised the jury to disregard their testimony as accused all of the witnesses of perjury.
 Colleen Misener, the owner of the Costumes by Colleen costume shop in Stratford and the chairwoman of the Stratford Police Commission testified she spoke with the phone with Hoffman on evening of 18 October about renting costumes to him for a Halloween party, which made it unlikely that Hoffman could had driven to Port Hope that night.